bioinfo-pf-curie/3-SMART/README.md

     -c: The configuration file

-    -i: The fastq format file of the CLIP-seq sample.
+    -i: The fastq format file of the 3'-seq sample.
 CAUTION: only the files in fastq.gz format are accepted.

     -s: The steps of this pipeline that is to be launched.
 There are 6 differents steps:
 	trimming: Remove reads which have had problems with the sequencer and remove adapters